-XVII.
-UTII LITIES AND SERVICE SYSTEMS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII.
+UTI LITIES AND SERVICE SYSTEMS.
+Would the project: oo.po.auo past a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? $\boxtimes$ b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ d) e) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
+Result in a determination by the wastewater treatment provider which serves 9 or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g) Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$

 - a.
 The project will occur within an urbanized area and connect to a publicly maintained wastewater treatment system.
 The wastewater provider, Napa Sanitation District, has provided a Will Serve letter and has found the project to be in compliance with district master plans.
 The District's wastewater treatment plant complies with all water quality discharge requirements, and therefore the project will comply with regional water quality control standards and therefore has a less than significant impact. - b.
 The project will not require construction of any new water or wastewater treatment facilities that will result in a significant impact to the environment.
 The project site is located in an area planned for industrial development and existing water and wastewater treatment facilities have been sized to accommodate the proposed project. - c.
 The proposed project includes the construction of new drainage facilities.
 The new drainage system will be designed by a qualified engineer and is subject to review and approval by the Engineering Services Division.
 The Engineering Services Division has included conditions of approval requiring that the drainage system be designed to avoid diversion or concentration of storm water runoff onto adjacent properties. - d.
-On January 14, 2014 Governor Jerry Brown declared a drought emergency in the state of California.
-The declaration stopped short of imposing mandatory conservation measures statewide.
-Mandatory water restrictions are being left to individual jurisdictions.
-On April 1, 2015, Governor Brown issued Executive Order B-29-15 imposing restrictions to achieve a statewide 25% reduction in potable urban water usage through February 28, 2016.
+On January 14, 2014, Governor Jerry Brown declared a drought emergency in the state of California.
+That declaration was followed up on April 1, 2015, when the Governor directed the State Water Resources Control Board to implement mandatory water reductions in cities and town across California to reduce water usage by 25 percent.
+However, on April 7, 2017, Governor Jerry Brown signed an executive order lifting California's drought emergency in all but four counties (Fresno, Kings, Tulare and Tuolumne).